EliasWR/FamilyTree/README.md

         - Tree structure will chose first person with correlating name when traversing
         - To fill, every attribute can be edited
     - We have taken it one step further by making a general tree and this will satisfy the task
+    - Special characters such as æ, ø, å is to be avoided.

 ![img.png](Images/WindowsBuildError.png)